Dallas Cowboys: Texas Stadium

 For the majority of the franchise's history the Cowboys played their home games at Texas Stadium.
-Just outside the city of Dallas, the stadium was located in Irving.
+Just outside the city of Dallas, the stadium was located in Irving, Texas.
 The stadium opened on October 24, 1971, at a cost of $35 million and with a seating capacity of 65,675.
 The stadium was famous for its hole-in-the-roof dome.
 The roof's worn paint had become so unsightly in the early 2000s that it was repainted in the summer of 2006 by the City of Irving.
 It was the first time the famed roof was repainted since Texas Stadium opened.
 The roof was structurally independent from the stadium it covered.
 The Cowboys lost their final game at Texas Stadium to the Baltimore Ravens, 33–24, on December 20, 2008.
 After Cowboys Stadium was opened in 2009, the Cowboys turned over the facility to the City of Irving.

 In 2009, it was replaced as home of the Cowboys by Cowboys Stadium, which officially opened on May 27, 2009, in Arlington.
 Texas Stadium was demolished by implosion on April 11, 2010.